Interview with Murray Valentine

 Description

 Murray Valentine was a wireless operator with 61 Squadron and 617 Squadron.
-He describes his duties as well as his job on board the Lancasters on bombing operations.
+He describes his duties, as well as his job on board the Lancasters on bombing operations.
 He recalls going to an operational training unit and flying Wellingtons for three months before going on to Stirlings.
 His longest operation was to Königsberg, East Prussia which took over ten hours.
 He recalls his pilot always said, ‘Here we go,’ as they embarked on their operations.
 Towards the end of the war, he met Barnes Wallis whilst dropping the Grand Slam.
-Twenty years later, he met Barnes Wallis again at RAF Brampton.
+20 years later, he met Barnes Wallis again at RAF Brampton.

 Creator